apache/nuttx/configs/skp16c26/README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. The buildroot package can be used to build an M16C toolchain.
-The toolchain buildroot can be downloaded from misc/buildroot in the NuttX SVN.
+The toolchain buildroot can be downloaded from misc/buildroot in the NuttX GIT.
 Insructions for building the toolchain are provided below.

    However, the target cannot be built because the GNU m16c-nuttx-elf-ld link fails with